Sidney Yankauer: Innovations

 Known for his medical innovations, Yankauer devised a suction device for the mouth known as the Yankauer suction tip.
 The device remains in use in modern medical settings.

 In about 1904, Yankauer designed a wire-mesh anesthesia device known as the Yankauer mask.
 Ten years later, anesthesiologist James Tayloe Gwathmey modified the Yankauer mask so that oxygen could be administered along with the anesthetic.
 This device became known as the Yankauer-Gwathmey mask, and a subsequent modification became known as the modified Yankauer-Gwathmey mask.
 Yankauer was president of the American Broncho-Esophagological Association in 1927.

 Personal

 Yankauer's wife, Grace Prior, was also an otolaryngologist and the couple shared an office.
 They did not have any children.
 She died in 1914 after falling out of a window at the couple's tenth floor apartment on Park Avenue.
 The death was ruled accidental; servants saw her lose her balance while trying to secure a loose screw on a window screen.

-Yankauer married Margaret Kearns, a Mount Sinai nursing administrator, in 1919.
+Yankauer married Margaret Kerrins, a Mount Sinai nursing administrator, in 1919.
 They had one child.

 Yankauer died of heart disease at Mount Sinai Hospital in 1932.